1runeberg/RunebergVRPlugin/README.md

-# Unreal Engine Virtual Reality Plugin v2.0
+# Unreal Engine Virtual Reality Plugin v2.1

 Unreal Engine Virtual Reality Pawn and Components plugin for common VR mechanics.
 Can be used for either Blueprint or C++ VR projects.
 All nodes (Blueprint) and Functions (C++) have a range of parameters for full flexibility and compatible with the VIVE Motion Controllers/Room-Scale VR projects.

 ## What you get:
   - Pre-configured VR Pawn
+  - Gestures Component (Record & Recognize custom VR Gestures)
   - Movement Component (free axis, locked axis, dash/timed motion, bounce from VR bounds & optional use of Nav Mesh bounds)
   - Teleport (Arc, Ray, Blink)
   - Grabber (precision, lock, scan only, grab sky/sun with cycle day and night)